Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 description: This is a guide on migrating from amplitude-js
 ---

-Amplitude has releases a new version of Browser SDK (`@amplitude/analytics-browser`), which features a plugin architecture, built-in type definition and broader support for front-end frameworks.
-The new version is not backwards compatibly with the `amplitude-js` version.
+Amplitude has released a new version of Browser SDK (`@amplitude/analytics-browser`), which features a plugin architecture, built-in type definition and broader support for front-end frameworks.
+The new version is not backwards compatible with `amplitude-js`.

 To migrate to `@amplitude/analytics-browser`, the dependency and instrumentation must be updated.